 You may have planted almond trees in your backyard for their glorious flowers.
 Still, if fruit develops on your tree, you’ll want to think about harvesting it.
 Almond fruits are drupes, similar to cherries.
 Once the drupes mature, it’s time for harvest.
-The quality and quantity of your backyard almonds depend on using the correct techniques to harvest, process, and store the nuts.
+The quality and quantity of your backyard almonds depends on using the correct techniques to harvest, process, and store the nuts.
 For more information about harvesting almond trees, read on.

 Picking Almond Nuts